vikxoxo/sensor_ref1/README.md

 # Applying Different Scikit-learn and Keras Based Classifiers on Metal Oxide Gas Sensor Dataset
 In this project, I collected two open source datasets and applied different machine learning classification techniques using python based Scikit-learn and Keras libraries.
 Response of various metal oxide gas sensors were collected while they were exposed to different gas mixtures.
 The aim is to find out and classify the individual gas components in the mixtures.
-In order to do so, I applied various supervised machine learning classifiers and compared their performance on the two datasets.
+In order to do so, various supervised machine learning classifiers were applied and their performance were compared.
 ## Dataset Description
-I used two different datasets- One is for binary classification and anothere is for multi-class classification purpose.
+Two different datasets were used in this project- One is for binary classification and anothere is for multi-class classification purpose.
 Both of them were collected from UCI machine learning repository.
 For a generalized overview of the dataset and different attribute information, head over to the associated links below-

 * [Gas sensor array under dynamic gas mixtures Data Set (Binary Classification)](http://archive.ics.uci.edu/ml/datasets/gas+sensor+array+under+dynamic+gas+mixtures)
 * [Gas Sensor Array Drift Dataset Data Set (Multi-class Classification)](https://archive.ics.uci.edu/ml/datasets/gas+sensor+array+drift+dataset)

-For classification purpose, I preprocessed and made the datasets simpler.
+For classification purpose, I pre-processed and made the datasets simpler.
 The modified datasets can be found here:
 [Dataset](https://drive.google.com/drive/folders/1gJy8f3twHl9rANqUMcxG1YMxvbV-cijN?usp=sharing)

 ## Data Processing Workflow
-On both datasets, I applied PCA and t-SNE dimension reduction techniques in order to plot and visualize the relationships between different attributes.
-I followed the same workflow and applied the same classifiers on both of the dataset.
+On both datasets, PCA and t-SNE dimension reduction techniques were applied in order to plot and visualize the relationships between different attributes.The same workflow was followed and the same classifiers were applied on both of the datasets.
 I applied 10 classical classifiers( non-neural network based) and 1 keras based vanilla neural network classifier.

 ### Classical Classifiers
 1. K-Nearest Neighbor (KNN)